Structure from Action: Learning Interactions for Articulated Object 3D Structure Discovery: Related Work

-\mypara{Perception from passive observation.} Prior work has used a variety of methods to recover object joint constraints, such as using dense pose fitting~\cite{Desingh2019EfficientNB}, adapting neural radiance field~\cite{Noguchi_2021_ICCV}, inferring kinematic graphs~\cite{AbdulRashid2021LearningTI}, using depth point cloud~\cite{Jain2021DistributionalDE}, and semantic segmentation~\cite{Weng2021CAPTRACP}. \citet{Mu2021ASDFLD} propose a model to generate shapes of articulated objects at unseen angles.
+\mypara{Perception from passive observation.} Prior work has used a variety of methods to recover object joint constraints, such as using dense pose fitting~\cite{Desingh2019EfficientNB}, adapting neural radiance field~\cite{Noguchi_2021_ICCV}, inferring kinematic graphs~\cite{AbdulRashid2021LearningTI}, and semantic segmentation~\cite{Weng2021CAPTRACP}.
+Mu, \etal~\cite{Mu2021ASDFLD} propose a model to generate shapes of articulated objects at unseen angles.
 These methods require prior knowledge of the object or are category-dependent.
-Moreover, researchers have addressed the part segmentation and structure recovery from non-sequential data (e.g., a single view or point cloud)~\cite{Wang_2015, TsogkasKPV15, hung2019scops, Lee2020CameratoRobotPE, abbatematteo_2020, li2020categorylevel, qi2017pointnet, qi2017pointnet2, Yue_2019, huang_2021}.
+Moreover, researchers have addressed the part segmentation and structure recovery from non-sequential data (e.g., a single view or point cloud)~\cite{zeng2021visual, Wang_2015, TsogkasKPV15, hung2019scops, Lee2020CameratoRobotPE, abbatematteo_2020, li2020categorylevel, qi2017pointnet, qi2017pointnet2, Yue_2019, huang_2021}.
 In contrast, our method uses a sequence of data, which enables discovering parts of unseen object categories without prior knowledge.
-The community has tried to recover and track object structures from motion cues between sequential observations~\cite{black1998eigentracking,Yan_2006, xu2019Unsupervised, Yi_2019, Schmidt_2014, martin_2014, liu2020geometric,Siarohin_2021_CVPR,noguchi2021watch,yang2021viser,Qian2022Understanding3O,jiang2022ditto,Zeng2021VisualIO}.
-However, these methods rely on motion existing in the scene to provide sufficient perceptual cues of part articulation.
+The community has tried to recover and track object structures from motion cues between sequential observations~\cite{Jain2021DistributionalDE, jain2021screwnet, liu2020nothing, black1998eigentracking,Yan_2006, xu2019Unsupervised, Yi_2019, Schmidt_2014, martin_2014,Siarohin_2021_CVPR,noguchi2021watch,yang2021viser,Qian2022Understanding3O,jiang2022ditto,zeng2021visual}.
+However, these methods rely on motion existing in the scene.
 Our method uses previous observations to predict actions that result in informative motions.

-\mypara{Perception from the interaction.} Classical approaches use hand-tuned actions to create informative motion for downstream perception~\cite{Sturm_2011,Katz_2013,Pillai_2014}.
-In contrast, we use a generalizable approach to predict the actions that works on unseen categories.
-Similarly, more modern approaches focus on perception, using scripted robot actions~\cite{jiang2022ditto}.
-This method also only applies for one stage and fails to identify more than one part.